-Online courses (OL) use the Internet to create an active learning environment.
+Online courses (OL) create an active learning environment and are structured on a 12-week timeline.
 These courses are designed to provide an interactive learning experience in a structured format, but without imposing barriers of time and place.
-Online courses put you in contact with the wide array of learning resources on the Internet.
+Online courses put students in contact with the wide array of learning resources on the Internet.
 Further, discussions allow students the opportunity to share ideas with each other regardless of where they live, making available the possibility for a unique sharing of ideas not always available in a traditional classroom.
 Mentors provide focus to the course and feedback on discussions.
-Individual assignments are submitted via MyEdison, the College's online course management system that utilizes the Blackboard platform.
-Mentors are also available for consultation by e-mail or telephone.
+Individual assignments are submitted via myEdison, the College's online course management system that utilizes the Blackboard platform.
+Mentors are also available for consultation by email or telephone.
 Thomas Edison State College nursing courses (NU and NG) are offered online.